Filial Play Therapy for Parent-Child Connection

 We’ll talk through what structure makes the most sense for your family during an initial conversation.

-• The therapist works directly with the child
+In traditional Play Therapy, the therapist works directly with the child within the therapeutic relationship.

 Is Filial Play Therapy Right for Your Family?